Permanent Highway Maintenance for Kent & the South East

 Learn more about Platinum 3Sixty’s permanent Elastomac repair service.

-High-Stress Areas: Bus Stops, Bridges, Junctions & Strategic Routes
+High-Stress Areas: Bus Stops, Junctions, Freight Routes & Strategic Roads

-Some highway locations fail faster because they are exposed to heavy braking, turning, standing loads, vibration, water ingress or structural movement.
+Some highway locations fail faster because they are exposed to heavy braking, turning, standing loads, vibration, water ingress or repeated HGV movements.

 High-risk locations